finnergizer/twitter-opinion-mining/report.md

 ##Removing URLs, Hashtags, Usernames

-We decidided to experiment with replacing URLs, hashtags, usernames with simply "url, hashtag, userz" respectively.
+The next venture was to experiment with replacing URLs, hashtags, usernames with simply "url, hashtag, userz" respectively.
 This was done using simple regex substitution that can be found in tools.py.
-We performed the substitution before the text was analyzed using the `CountVectorizer` so that usernames, urls, or hashtags appearing would only be the feature that is counted and different values for them would not be present as features.
+Substitution was performed before the text was analyzed using the `CountVectorizer` so that usernames, urls, or hashtags appearing would only be the feature that is counted and different values for them would not be present as features.
 However, for the Naive Bayes classifier and the SMO classifier, the average precision and correctly classified instances dropped.
 Here is an example of the stratified cross-fold validation using SMO on this new data representation.

 ~~~
 === Stratified cross-validation ===